-Both B2C and B2B companies subject to AML laws must have a compliant client onboarding process in place.
+Both B2C and B2B companies subject to Anti-Money Laundering laws must have a compliant client onboarding process in place.

 Often, financial crime hides behind complex and opaque corporate structures.
 Therefore, if your customer is a business, you need to gain a clear understanding of its internal arrangements and ownership layout.
-To this end, you need to perform a KYB process and identify the ultimate beneficial owner (UBO).
+To this end, you need to perform a KYB process and identify the ultimate beneficial owners (UBOs).

 This article aims to simplify AML compliance by answering some frequently asked questions about the KYB process and ultimate beneficial owners.

 Know Your Business, also known as corporate KYC, refers to the KYC process when it applies to legal entities instead of individuals.
 Companies that provide services to other companies (B2B) need to perform a KYB process to identify the organization they are doing business with and the persons who own or control it (ultimate beneficial owners).